ThomasPark20/ObsidianBackup/Zettelkasten/CS350 File Systems.md

 ### VSFS
 - last 56 blocks is data.
+	- data block is not shared by files
 - first 8 blocks metadata.
 	- 5 blocks for i-node array
 		- inodes (max 80) -> one per file